Comments on Facebook:

 For the soul to experience playful, authentic self-expression and connection within its human lifetime.

-The name ‘Spectra’ has been on my mind a lot, so I will use that here to describe the Pink Aspect of the Soul.
+The name ‘Pixen’ has been on my mind a lot, so I will use that here to describe the Pink Aspect of the Soul.

 She admires courage, authenticity, expression, connection, and playfulness.